phetsims/natural-selection/doc/implementation-notes.md

 The main model class is `NaturalSelectionModel`.
 It manages how the sim is playing (play, pause, speed) and what mode the sim is in (see `SimulationMode`).
 Everything else is delegated to other model elements.

 There are a few top-level model elements:
-* `GenerationClock` is responsible the elapse time of a generation
+* `GenerationClock` is responsible for the elapsed time in generations
 * `GenePool` is the collection of genes that are present in the bunny population
 * There is one instance of `Gene` for fur, teeth, and ears.
 They live in the `GenePool` and they globally determine dominance relationship, and whether a mutation is going to occur.